 |173 Intermediate Microeconomic Analysis||ECON 002; MATH 028 or higher|

 |174 Intermediate Macroeconomic Analysis||ECON 002, 010; MATH 028 or higher|

 |190 Seminar in Economics||ECON 170, 173, 174 (may be taken concurrently)|

 For course descriptions, please see Drake Undergraduate Catalog.
 For instructors and time schedules, please see MyDUSIS.
-For term calendars and final exam schedule, please see Office of Student Records.
+For term calendars and final exam schedule, please see Office of the Registrar.